 A fully boarded fence gives you complete privacy at ground level, preventing your pets from seeing neighbouring animals and ensuring you can enjoy your outside space without being seen through gaps in the fencing.

 You don’t need a tool shed full of materials and a head full of prior DIY experience to know how to build a close board fence.
-In this guide, we’ll talk you through the various steps required to install solid fencing.
+This guide will discuss the various steps required to install solid fencing.

 Note: We’re focusing on installing individual boards for a neat finish that follows any undulations in the ground.
 You can buy ready-made 1.8-metre panels and bolt them into place, but they rarely look attractive or fit snugly.